Written By: David Statman

 • Switch gears on boards, panels and boxes

-The result was hundreds, maybe even thousands, of electrical workers developing mesothelioma, and these hard-working Americans should know how their occupation led to them this disease.
+The result was hundreds, maybe even thousands, of electrical workers developing mesothelioma, and these hard-working Americans should know how their occupation led to them having this disease.

 Secondary Asbestos Exposure From Electricians